-WHAT WE'RE WORKING HOW WE'LL MEASURE PROGRESS HOW WE'RE PERFORMING NOW WHAT WE'RE AIMING FOR TOWARDS (Levels of service) (Performance measures) (2019/20 results) 2021/22 2022/23 2023/24 2024/25 - 2031/31 We provide an efficient and sustainable wastewater service Dry weather overflow incidents The number of dry weather sewerage overflow systems, expressed per 1,000 sewerage connect Compliance with resource consents Compliance with Council's resource consents for discharge from its sewerage systems mea- 0.29 / 1000 connections 0 0 0 ≤1.0/1000 connections 0 0 0 ≤1.0 / 1000 connections 0 0 0 ≤1.0 / 1000 connections 0 0 0 ≤1.0 / 1000 connections 0 0 0 sured by the number of the following received by Council: Convictions 0 0 0 0 0 Council contractors respond to wastewater failures and requests with median response Where contractors attended to a fault of the contractors are spond to wastewater failures and response time.
-Median response time to callouts Where contractors attend a call-out on Council's behalf to a fault or unplanned Call-out attendance time 0.50 hours (30 mins) 1 hour 1 hour 1 hour 1 hour times interruption to a Council networked reticulation system, the median response times are measured, from the time Council receives the notification to the time that service personnel reach the site, and to the time that Council received notification of resolution of the problem.
+WHAT WE'RE WORKING HOW WE'RE PERFORMING NOW WHAT WE'RE AIMING FOR TOWARDS (Levels of service) (Performance measures) (2019/20 results) 2021/22 2022/23 2023/24 2024/25 - 2031/31 We provide an efficient and sustainable wastewater service The number of dry weather sewerage overflows from the Council's sewerage systems, expressed per 1,000 sewerage connections to that sewerage system.
+Compliance with resource consents Compliance with Council's resource consents for discharge from its sewerage systems meaform the Council's sewerage systems from the Council's sewerage systems from the Council's sewerage systems.
+Abatement notices Infringement notices Enforcement orders 0.29 / 1000 connections 0 0 0 ≤1.0/1000 connections 0 0 0 ≤1.0 / 1000 connections 0 0 0 ≤1.0 / 1000 connections 0 0 0 ≤1.0 / 1000 connections 0 0 0 sured by the number of the following received by Council: Convictions 0 0 0 0 0 Council contractors respond to wastewater failures and re- quests with median response Median response time to callouts Where contractors attend a call-out on Council's behalf to a fault or unplanned Call-out attendance time 0.50 hours (30 mins) 1 hour 1 hour 1 hour 1 hour times interruption to a Council networked reticulation system, the median response times are measured, from the time Council receives the notification to the time that service personnel reach the site, and to the time that Council received notification of resolution of the problem.
 Call-out resolution 2.27 hours 4 hours 4 hours 4 hours 4 hours The majority of residents are satisfied with our wastewater services Customer satisfaction with wastewater services The total number of complaints received by Council expressed per 1,000 connections about: a) Sewage odourb) Sewerage system faultsc) Sewerage system blockagesd) Council's response to issues with our sewerage system 5.70 complaints/ 1,000 connections ≤10 com- plaints/1,000 connections ≤10 com- plaints/ 1,000 connections ≤10 com- plaints/ 1,000 connections ≤10 com- plaints/ 1,000 connections

-^{} Mandatory performance measure set by the Department of Internal Affairs
+\ Mandatory performance measure set by the Department of Internal Affairs